 What is at stake in the VBL Club Championship?

-In addition to qualification for the ongoing single-player competition (VBL Playoffs respectively VBL Grand Final), the participating clubs play for the title of ‘German Club Champion in eFootball’ and the Bundesliga Trophy of the VBL Club Championship.
+In addition to qualification for the ongoing single-player competition (VBL Open Playoffs respectively VBL Grand Final), the participating clubs play for the title of ‘German Club Champion in eFootball’, the Bundesliga Trophy of the VBL Club Championship and a prize money pool of 72,500 Euros.

 The trophy is designed in the style of the Bundesliga Trophy.
 The V-shaped notches are a nod to the cursor that marks the player currently being controlled in EA SPORTS FIFA and is also part of the VBL logo.
 The silver-coloured trophy, which has a diameter of around 50 centimetres, will be used as a travelling trophy. with the names of the victorious clubs engraved each time.